kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/SunflowerClassNotes.md

 {% include imgur.html title="" ID="https://i.imgur.com/gaBAC3x.png" caption="I helped him make Bowser fall until he hit the platform." width="" height="" spacer="" %}

-{% include imgur.html title="" ID="https://i.imgur.com/KcSTS2H.png" caption="  We used a bump block to detect the touch, and a stop block to stop the downward motion and turn it into upward motion. " width="" height="" spacer="" %}
+{% include imgur.html title="" ID="https://i.imgur.com/KcSTS2H.png" caption="We used a bump block to detect the touch, and a stop block to stop the downward motion and turn it into upward motion. " width="" height="" spacer="" %}

 In ScratchJr. this is only partly possible, because it only detects it the first time through the loop.
 In Scratch this can be programmed quite efficiently.
 He is asking the right kinds of questions to move on to the next level.
 After that he made Bowser float above a bridge, reusing code from another previous project.